davidbalbert/roughcut/README.md

 => (if foo foo (if bar bar (if baz baz false)))
 ```

+Roughcut macros are evaluated at runtime, not compile time.
+I think it would be better for performance if they were evaluated at compile time, but runtime macros were easier to write.

 ## Read-eval-print loop

 Roughcut has a nice little REPL, if I do say so myself.
 It uses Readline to provide line editing, navigation, command history, and history lookup.
 It saves history between invocations in `~/.roughcut_history`.
 Roughcut preserves whatever history existed before its REPL started and restores it after it ends.
 This means that Roughcut plays nice from within IRB or Pry: